ansibleguy/infra_apache/README.md

 # Apache2 Role
-Ansible role to install apache2 sites on the target server.
+Ansible Role to deploy one or multiple Apache2 sites on a linux server.

 **Tested:**
 * Debian 11